KRFOSS/kali-docs/development/custom-odroid-kernel-image/index.md

 kali@kali:~$ echo nameserver 8.8.8.8 > root/etc/resolv.conf
 ```

-Edit the **~/arm-stuff/images/root/etc/inittab** file and locate the "Example how to put a getty on a serial line".
+Edit the **~/arm-stuff/images/root/etc/inittab** file and locate the "Example how to put a getty on a serial line":

 ```console
 kali@kali:~$ vim root/etc/inittab
 ```

-Add the following line to the end of that section.
+Add the following line to the end of that section:

 ```plaintext
 T1:12345:respawn:/sbin/agetty 115200 ttySAC1 vt100